CambridgeUniversityPress/Stellar-Structure-and-Evolution/README.md

 Required packages are numpy, scipy, pandas, matplotlib, and astropy, all part of Anaconda.

+runtime.txt and requirements.txt setup to allow running the notebooks with binder.

 LaTeX is required for math symbols in the notebooks.

 ## Download, Install, and Updates